Earthman7401/EatShit/Slide/Slide.md

 ---

-## An example of how the data stores using JSON array
+## An example of storing data with JSON arrays

 ```json
 [{"year": [2021.0, 2022.0, 2023.0, 2020.0]}, {"gdp": [50000.0, 10000.0, 30000.0, 120000.0]}]